Thinking of making a website? It all starts with an idea

 Each chapter in this guide is one step down on the iceberg.

-The size of the iceberg illustrates the amount of idea topics you should have at the different stages.
+The width of the iceberg illustrates the amount of idea topics you should have at the different stages.

 The amount of ideas will increase throughout the Idea creation phase where you come up with high-level topics, niche topics within those, and maybe even niche topics within those again.